JMcKiern/warhawk-reversing/README.md

 Some scripts to reverse the file formats used in [WarHawk](https://en.wikipedia.org/wiki/Warhawk_(2007_video_game)).

 The ultimate goal of this project is to end up with a collection of scripts that can convert the custom file formats into common formats (eg .obj, .dds).
-The emphasis is on the texture and model formats (.rtt and .ngp).
+Howver, the emphasis is on the texture and model formats (.rtt and .ngp).
+Currently, almost all .rtt files can be converted to .dds, and ngp_models.py provides a functioning but crude method of extracting most of the models.

 ## File Formats